Skip to main content

 • Tap into your home equity.
 Business owners who just happen to be homeowners are in luck.
 Home equity loans offer an attractive alternative with fast application and flexible terms.
 Home equity loans are also less dependent on credit score and more dependent on the equity you have in your home.

-Another way for near-immediate access to funds is a Hometap Investment, which gives homeowners access to the financial boost their small businesses need without debt, monthly payments, or interest.
+Another way for near-immediate access to funds is a Hometap Investment, which gives homeowners access to the financial boost their small businesses need without debt, or monthly payments.

 Grow at Your Own Pace